JohnSwan1503/bank-transactions-analysis/README.md

 ---
 #### Step Two: Transactions
-Now I can create a table to store the transactions data to derive my solution from.
+Now I could create a `transactions` table to store the data to derive my solution from.
 However, since I now can control the table definition, I can take care of one of the requirements from the prompt: keeping track of the transaction types in order to determnine if certain activity penalties should be applied.
 This is possible to as a step in the solution query, but as it is tracking something with only 2 states, it's free to generate in the table itself, and not worth the legibility cost in the solution logic.
+Also, to increase the complexity of the challenge now that time was no longer a factor, I decided to expand the scope of the problem:

-Also, to increase the complexity of the challenge now that time is no longer a factor, I decided to expand the scope of the problem: instead of generating the transactions of a single account for a single year and calculating the final balance with the monthly fees applied, I can generate the transactions arbitrarily many accounts for an arbitrary number of years and calculate the year end balance for any given year within that range.
-I'll pretend that this bank was started Jan-1 2020, so I added a constraint to the transaction_date column as a way to safeguard any transactions from being backdated before that point in time.
+> Instead of generating the transactions of a single account for a single year and calculating the final balance with the monthly fees applied, I can generate the transactions arbitrarily many accounts for an arbitrary number of years and calculate the year end balance for any given year within that range.

-<sup>_Create a **transactionType** ENUM data type for use in the **transactions** table.:_</sup>
+I pretended that my bank was started Jan-1 2020, so I added a constraint to the transaction_date column as a way to safeguard any transactions from being backdated before that point in time.

 ```sql
 CREATE TYPE transactionType AS ENUM(